C andinvestments

 The Buffalo "Nickel" Gold Coin

-The United States Mint has minted a 24-karat American Buffalo gold coin.
+Since 2006, the United States Mint has minted a 24-karat American Buffalo gold coin.
 It will NOT replace the current bullion gold coin, the Eagle, but will add another group to the mint products base.
-While it will only be available in the ounce version this year, it is anticipated that there may be fractional coins in 2007, like the Eagle program has available.
+While it was only available in the ounce version FOR 2006, it has was made in fractional coins, like the Eagle program has available, in 2008.
+Other years were only ounces.

 Tell a friend about this page